Workshops

 On this page you will find information about Graduate Student Workshops hosted by the Department of English and the Graduate English Association, including links to registration forms.

-Please note: in addition to the workshops below in which the department provides support to students applying for external awards, we also offer one-on-one External Awards Clinics in the Fall Term.
+Please note: in addition to the workshops below in which the department provides support to students applying for external awards, we also offer one-on-one External Awards Research Proposal Clinics.

 Unless otherwise stated, these workshops are limited to current graduate students in English, in the programs and years as indicated.